whyyor/Dotfiles/README.md

 ## Installation

-Just run `./install`.
+Just run `./install`. it will walk you through installing all applications and dependencies.
+Make sure brew in installed.
 If for some reason `./install` doesn't work, make sure you make it executable using `chmod +x ./install`.

+# Things to do yourself

-## Applications Used
+## Applications to install

-Make sure you have these installed.
-You can install all by brew instructions, which must be in the wiki.

-- Alacritty
-- Neovim
-- Tmux
-- Yabai
-- skhd
 - [oh my posh](https://ohmyposh.dev/)
   - Make sure to add `eval "$(oh-my-posh --init --shell zsh --config ~/poshthemes/monokai.omp.json)"` to your shell rc
   - Replace `"template": "Whyyor"` to `"template": "{{ .UserName }} "` if you want your username

-## Dependencies

-Make sure you have these installed.
-You can install all by brew.

-- fzf
-- ripgrep
-- tmux
-- xclip
-- pngpaste
-- lazy-git

-## Theme: Monokai

-## Fonts Used
+## Fixing errors

-JetBrainMono Nerd Font can be found here -> [Nerd Fonts](https://www.nerdfonts.com/font-downloads).

-In neovim use `:TSUpdate` to fix treesitter error.
+- In neovim use `:TSUpdate` to fix treesitter error.

 ### To Make Sure That `t` Works